-New, trenchless application for the SuperLaminate by QuakeWrap repair system.
-Instead of digging up a half block of cityscape for each public system water main leak, the engineers at PipeMedic by QuakeWrap have devised a system allowing for corrosion resistant, fast repair FRP laminates to be deployed directly at the leak location, without the need for excavation.
-This system engineering is supported by the USEPA.
+SuperLaminate™ is a new No-dig application which is developed by QuakeWrap.
+Instead of digging up a half block of cityscape for each public system water main leak, the engineers at PipeMedic® by QuakeWrap have devised a system allowing for corrosion resistant, fast repair FRP laminates to be deployed directly at the leak location, without the need for excavation.
+Development of this system has been supported by the USEPA, USDOT and the USDA.

-A new repair solution from the team at PipeMedic by QuakeWrap uses an engineered FRP laminate to repair a missing section of large pipe.
+A new repair solution from the team at PipeMedic® by QuakeWrap uses an engineered FRP laminate to repair a missing section of large pipe.
 Many older gas pipes have drip pots that are no longer needed.
 Other large pipes have T-connections that must be abandoned.
 In both cases, a strong material is needed to bridge over the gap and create a continuous pipe in the field — all in a remote trenchless operation!
-More information on this SuperLaminate can be found at https://pipemedic.com/superlaminate.php
+More on SuperLaminate can be found at https://pipemedic.com/superlaminate.php